EmmanAbad/LABORATORY-PLACEHOLDER/README.md

 **INTRODUCTION**
 <p align="justify">
-&nbsp;&nbsp;&nbsp;&nbsp;Investigates the conversion of continuous analog signals into discrete digital formats through regular measurements of voltage.
+&nbsp;&nbsp;&nbsp;&nbsp;* Investigates the conversion of continuous analog signals into discrete digital formats through regular measurements of voltage.
 </p>

 **EXPLANATION**
 <p align="justify">
-&nbsp;&nbsp;&nbsp;&nbsp;This lab proves the Nyquist Theorem: sampling a signal at least twice as fast as its highest frequency allows for perfect reconstruction.
+&nbsp;&nbsp;&nbsp;&nbsp;* This lab proves the Nyquist Theorem: sampling a signal at least twice as fast as its highest frequency allows for perfect reconstruction.
 It demonstrates how "Sample and Hold" signals are smoothed back into analog form using filters.
 </p>

 ---